slotThe/xmonad/tutorial.md

 First, configure xscreensaver how you like it with the `xscreensaver-demo` command.
 Now, we will set these things up in `~/.xinitrc` (we could also do most of this in xmonad's `startupHook`, but `~/.xinitrc` is perhaps more standard).
+If you want to use xmonad with a desktop environment, see [Basic Desktop Environment Integration] for how to do this.

-That file may wind up looking like this:
+Your `~/.xinitrc` may wind up looking like this:

 ``` shell
   #!/bin/sh